nhsuk/nhsuk-frontend/packages/components/contents-list/README.md

 | **current**             | boolean  | No        | Current active page in the contents list. |
 | **classes**             | string   | No        | Optional additional classes content list container.
 Separate each class with a space. |
 | **attributes**          | object   | No        | Any extra HTML attributes (for example data attributes) to items in the list. |

+If you are using Nunjucks macros in production be aware that using `html` arguments, or ones ending with `html` can be a [security risk](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting).
+Read more about this in the [Nunjucks documentation](https://mozilla.github.io/nunjucks/api.html#user-defined-templates-warning).